 Nice!
 I was impressed with their fast service and mouth watering food presentation.
 After mixing the sauce well and with the assistance of a pair of scissors (to cut the chewy noodles), I enjoyed myself thoroughly! (so did my husband!)

 Did I mention that this was my first time having Bibim Naengmyeon in 7-8 years?
 Yeah, it was extra tasty because of that I think! 🙂 I will definitely revisit this place again.

 - Address: 3/21 Farne St Sunnybank Hills QLD 4109

 - Opening hours (open 7 days): Lunch – 12pm to 3 pm and Dinner – 5pm to 10 pm

 - Price: From AUD $9.80~ (great value for the money)

-- Standard caution: While overall service was good, like many typical Korean restaurants, they assume you know what to eat, how to eat it, and where to find things (such as the complimentary green tea, which Michael didn’t know where to get).
+- Standard caution: While overall service was good, like many typical Korean restaurants, they assume you know what to eat, how to eat it, and where to find things (such as the complimentary green tea, which we didn’t know where to get).